 - Marketing and Audience Development Costs: It has become more difficult to draw audiences at the same time we have had to depend more and more on our box office revenues.
-Therefore, we are having to spend more money, time and resources in the attempt to reach, inform and attract audiences. - Box Office Revenue and Production Selection: As budget cuts have continued and costs for resources have increased, we have been forced to depend more and more on our box office revenue, similar to a "for-profit" theatre.
+Therefore, we have to spend more money, time and resources in the attempt to reach, inform and attract audiences.
+(Please see note above regarding swing space during the remodel.) - Box Office Revenue and Production Selection: As costs for resources have increased, we have been forced to depend more and more on our box office revenue, similar to a "for-profit" theatre.
 Such a situation forces us to select shows more and more for box office appeal, rather than primarily for the educational needs of our students.
 When academic production programs like ours are placed in a situation in which economics start to compromise educational value, this can quickly become a serious problem.
 The faculty and staff of the Theatre Arts Department have worked very hard to prevent this problem from growing and, to date, have succeeded fairly well in doing so.
 However, it is becoming increasingly difficult due to the untenable combination of diminishing resources and increased workload.

-The reality is that the cost of managing Burbank Auditorium is taking more and more resources away from the growing instructional needs of both programs.
-This is difficult to illustrate using a single PRPP.
-SRT now has a separate PRPP so the needs of that program can more easily be identified.
-However, Theatre Arts PRPP continues to carry both the needs of the program and the needs of Burbank.
+Theatre Arts PRPP continues to carry both the needs of the program and the needs of Burbank.
 Therefore, the more specific budgetary impacts of Theatre Arts are described below, as well as the impact on the management of Burbank Auditorium.